lfromanini/sshWrapper/README.md

 * [sshpass](https://linux.die.net/man/1/sshpass)
 * Because of the potential for abuse, the `~/.ssh/sshpass` file must have strict permissions: read/write for the user, and not accessible by others.

+## Security Warning

+This method requires you to store the passwords insecurely in a plain unencrypted text file.
+Most user should use SSh's more secure public key authentication instead.